msp-strath/cs208-logic/pages/hoare-arrays.md

 ```
 It might feel reasonable to assume that after this program executes then `a[i] = 1` and `a[j] = 2`.
 But this is only true if `i` and `j` are not equal!
 If they are equal, we say that `i` and `j` are aliases for the same element of the array, and updates to one interfere with updates to the other.

 The problem of reasoning about updates to mutable data is significantly complicated by the presence of multiple ways of referring to the same underlying object.
-In arrays, we can have multiple index variables that actually point to the same element of the array.
+In arrays, we can have multiple index variables that refer to the same element of the array.
 If we are not expecting this, then we can accidentally overwrite data.
 The phenomenon of having multiple ways of referencing the same underlying data is known as *aliasing*, and it can make reasoning about programs very hard.

 Aliasing is pervasive in any programming language that allows references to data (e.g., arrays, Java/Python/Javascript object references, C pointers) that is *mutable* (i.e., we can change it).
 This is such a problem, especially when combined with concurrency where multiple threads can access the same data simultaneously, that modern programming languages are exploring ways to address it.
 One way, as you will see in CS260 *Functional Thinking* is to prohibit mutability altogether.
 Another way, which is demonstrated in the language [Rust](https://rust-lang.org) is only allow aliasing or mutability, but never both at the same time.